Kernel Average Misorientation (KAM) edit page

 hold off

-Although this reduced noise it also smooths away local dislocation structures.
+Although this reduces noise it also smooths away local dislocation structures.
 A much more effective way to reduce the effect of measurement errors to the kernel average misorientation is to denoise the EBSD map first and compute than the KAM from the first order neighbors.

 % chose a denoising filter